pen-lang/pen/README.md

 ### Minimal language design

 - [Syntax][syntax] and [type system](https://pen-lang.org/references/language/types.html) are made as small as possible.
-- Yet, the language supports all the modern features.
+- Yet, the language supports all the modern features, such as:
   - Functional programming
   - Effect system
   - Dependency injection